eanplatter/disrespect-caps/README.md

 ```

 ## Y tho?
-Sometimes when building tools, like CLI tools I found myself checking for string inputs for certain things like "yes" "no" or "true" "false" and you sometimes get weird inputs
+Sometimes I find myself checking for string inputs for certain things like "yes" "no" or "true" "false" and you sometimes get weird inputs
 from your users, like "Yes" or "nO".
 This just irons out those things.